COLLECTORS UNIVERSE, INC.

-- Discussions Regarding Internal Controls and Disclosure Controls.
-Discuss with the Chief Executive Officer and the Chief Financial Officer, and such others officers or employees or outside consultants as the Committee deems appropriate, the adequacy and effectiveness of the Company’s (a) internal controls, including any significant deficiencies or significant changes in such controls and (b) disclosure controls and procedures.
+- Disclosure Controls.
+Discuss and review with the Company’s Chief Executive Officer and the Chief Financial Officer, and such others officers or employees or outside advisors or consultants as the Committee deems appropriate, the nature and adequacy of the Company’s disclosure controls.

-- Governance Reviews.
-Review and investigate any matters pertaining to the integrity of management or other Company employees, including conflicts of interest and/or adherence to standards of business conduct, as required by the policies of the Company and, in connection with these reviews, the Committee shall meet with the Company's outside counsel, officers or employees or any outside consultants as the Committee deems appropriate.
+GovernanceReviews and Code of Conduct.
+Review and investigate any matters pertaining to the integrity of management or any other Company employees, including any conflicts of interest any of them may have in connection with matters within or subject to their judgment or control, and administer and oversee the adherence by the Company’s executive officers and other employees and directors with the applicable provisions of the Company’s Code of Business and Ethical Conduct as in effect from time to time and, in connection with the foregoing, meet with the Company's outside counsel, officers or employees or any outside consultants as the Committee deems appropriate.

-- Review of Charter.
+9. Review of Charter.
 Review, at least annually, the adequacy of this Charter, as well as any Committee policies and procedures, and recommend proposed changes to the Board.

-- Review of Committee Performance.
+10. Review of Committee Performance.
 Review and evaluate, at least annually, the performance of the Audit Committee and its members.

-- Certain Responsibilities of Management.
+E. Certain Responsibilities of Management.

 The Company's Chief Executive Officer and Chief Financial Officer shall:

-- Provide to the Committee such assistance as it may request from time to time, including arranging for other members of management to meet with the Committee in executive session.
+1. Provide to the Committee such assistance as it may request from time to time, including arranging for other members of management to meet with the Committee in executive session.

-- Advise the Committee of any concerns or issues either of them may have with respect to any accounting matters or with respect to the performance of the Outside Auditors.
+2. Advise the Committee of any concerns or issues either of them may have with respect to any accounting matters or with respect to the performance of the Outside Auditors.

-- Arrange for funding as may be required by the Committee to perform its responsibilities.
+3. Arrange for funding as may be required by the Committee to perform its responsibilities.

 The Audit Committee's duty is one of oversight.
 It is not the responsibility of the Committee to prepare or to plan or conduct audits of the Company's annual financial statements or reviews of the Company's interim financial statements or to determine that such financial statements are complete or accurate or have been prepared in conformity with generally accepted accounting principles as in effect in the United States of America or the applicable rules and regulations of the SEC as they relate to such financial statements.
 These are the responsibilities of the Company's management and the Company's Outside Auditors.
-Accordingly, the members of the Audit Committee may rely without independent verification, on the information provided to them and on the representations made to them by management and the Company's Outside Accountants.
+Accordingly, the members of the Audit Committee may rely without independent verification, on the information provided to them and on the representations made to them by management and the Company's Outside Auditors.
 Additionally, it is not the responsibility of the Audit Committee to make any independent determinations as to whether management is maintaining appropriate accounting and financial reporting principles or appropriate internal controls and procedures that are designed to assure compliance with accounting standards and applicable laws and regulations or that the Company's Outside Auditors are in fact independent as to the Company.